Skip to content

 Estimating the price of a plumbing job can make or break your bottom line.
 When you get it right, it’s easier to make accurate estimates and turn higher profits.
 But without a good pricing process, you could end up losing money—and clients.

-To stay ahead of competitors, you need to know how to price your services, estimate the time a job will take, and factor in material costs.
+To stay ahead of competitors, you need to know how to quote plumbing work, estimate the time a job will take, and factor in material costs.

-In this post, we’ll show you how to charge for plumbing work and estimate jobs faster so you can boost your earnings.
+In this post, we’ll show you how to price a plumbing job and estimate jobs faster so you can boost your earnings.
+You can bookmark this plumbers’ pricing guide and refer back to it while you’re creating your next estimate.

 Start by determining how many plumbing technicians you’ll need on a job and how long you expect the work to take.
 Multiply the duration of the job by the number of technicians required.